The Lost World: Jurassic Park: Writing

-The plot for Crichton's Lost World novel involves a second island with dinosaurs but no reference to the canister of dinosaur DNA, which was later used as a plot aspect in a rejected early draft for Jurassic Park IV.
-After the film adaptation of The Lost World was announced, Koepp received letters of advice from children who were interested in the film.
+After the film adaptation of The Lost World was announced, Koepp received letters of advice from interested children.
 According to Koepp, one letter read: "As long as you have the T. rex and the Velociraptor, everything else is fine.
 But, whatever you do, don't have a long boring part at the beginning that has nothing to do with the island".
 Koepp retained the letter as "sort of a reminder".
-Koepp also took a suggestion from the letter to add Stegosaurus into the script.
+He also took a suggestion from the letter to add Stegosaurus into the script.
+Koepp began writing the screenplay in September 1995, after wrapping principal photography on his directorial debut, the 1996 film The Trigger Effect.
+He proceeded to work in post-production on that film while simultaneously writing The Lost World, completing the first draft in January 1996.